-Fire Mountain Gems and Beads is a direct distributor for SWAROVSKI ELEMENTS - Swarovski Elements
+Fire Mountain Gems and Beads is a direct distributor for Swarovski crystal

 We would like to share some of the customer comments we received in response to the article "Swarovski - How to Ensure You are Getting the Real Thing," featured in a newsletter.
 Please keep in mind that the comments expressed below are those of our customers and do not reflect the views of Fire Mountain Gems and Beads.